serai-dex/patch-polkadot-sdk/patches/removals/README.md

 - `task`: Finishes removing `Task` from `frame-support`, already partially done with `composite`.

+- `wasm-instrument`: Removes `wasm-instrument`, and with it the unmaintained `parity-wasm` (which may be complete yet also does not accept issues), via removing the functionality it offers (unnecessary for WASM blob of trusted origin).

 - `wasm-timer`: Removes support for WASM from `sc-network`, `sc-telemtry`.